-Consistent with the above discussion, we consider the proposed \textsc{phylnet} model within a hypothetical, yet realistic, scenario based on data from a large law enforcement operation conducted in Italy from $2007$ to $2009$ for monitoring and then disrupting a highly-structured 'Ndrangheta mafia organization in the area of Milan.
-To this end, we consider, in particular, the dataset studied recently by \citet{legramanti2022extended} and \citet{lu2024zero} which comprises information on the participation of $V=84$ criminals to $47$ monitored summits of the criminal organization, as reported in the judicial documents. \citet{legramanti2022extended} and \citet{lu2024zero} map this information into a single network with edges denoting either dichotomized \citep{legramanti2022extended} or weighted \citep{lu2024zero} co-attendances among each pair of criminals to the monitored summits.
-Motivated by the above considerations, we consider instead an hypothetical scenario in which each of $M=10$ law-enforcement agencies has monitored a different subset of $35$ summits sampled a random and with replacement from the total of $47$.
-This yields $M=10$ adjacency matrices with entries $y^{(m)}_{vu}=y^{(m)}_{vu}=1$ if criminals $v$ and $u$ co-attended at least one of the summits monitored by agency $m$, and $y^{(m)}_{vu}=y^{(m)}_{vu}=0$ otherwise, for $1\leq u < v \leq V$, $m=1, \ldots, M$.
-Since criminal network data are often prone to data quality issues \citep[e.g.,][]{diviak2022key}, we also add a level of contamination within each adjacency matrix by flipping~$2\%$ of its edges.
-Figure \ref{figure:crime_1} illustrates graphically one of these adjacency matrices, which we jointly model under the proposed \textsc{phylnet} construction.
-Although the scenario explored is hypothetical, this choice is useful in clarifying how separate investigations subject to data incompleteness and possible contamination, could be eventually pooled under \textsc{phylnet} to obtain an informative tree-based reconstruction of the organizational structure of the monitored Mafia group.
+Motivated by this gap, we consider the \textsc{phylnet} model within a hypothetical, yet realistic,~scenario based on data from a large law enforcement operation conducted in Italy from $2007$~to~$2009$~for~monitoring and then disrupting a highly-structured 'Ndrangheta mafia organization~in~the~area of Milan.
+To this end, we consider the dataset studied recently~by~\citet{legramanti2022extended} and \citet{lu2024zero} which comprises information on the participation~of~$V=84$ criminals to $47$ monitored summits of the criminal organization, as reported in the judicial documents. \citet{legramanti2022extended} and \citet{lu2024zero} map this information into a single network with edges denoting either dichotomized \citep{legramanti2022extended} or weighted \citep{lu2024zero} co-attendances among each pair of criminals to the summits.
+Consistent with the previous considerations,~we~consider instead the hypothetical scenario in which each of $M=10$ law-enforcement agencies has monitored a different subset of $35$ summits~sampled~at random and with replacement from the total of $47$.
+This yields $M=10$ adjacency~matrices~with entries \smash{$y^{(m)}_{vu}=y^{(m)}_{vu}=1$} if criminals $v$ and $u$ co-attended at least one of the summits monitored by agency $m$, and \smash{$y^{(m)}_{vu}=y^{(m)}_{vu}=0$} otherwise, for $1\leq u < v \leq V$ and $m=1, \ldots, M$.
+Since criminal network data are often prone to data quality issues \citep[e.g.,][]{diviak2022key}, we also add a level of contamination to each adjacency matrix by~flipping~$2\%$ of its edges.
+Figure \ref{figure:crime_1} illustrates graphically one of these adjacency matrices, which we jointly model under the \textsc{phylnet} construction.
+Although the~scenario~explored~is hypothetical, this choice is useful in clarifying how separate investigations subject to data incompleteness and contamination, could be eventually pooled under \textsc{phylnet} to obtain an informative tree-based reconstruction of the organizational structure of the monitored Mafia group.